pixyzehn/pixyzehn.com/pages/mountaineering.md

 {% include map.html %}

-This page is used to track my outdoor activity logs in mountain/climbing places, such as trekking, rock climbing, and mountain climbing.
+This page is used to track my outdoor activity logs, such as trekking, rock climbing, and mountain climbing.

 ---